teambit/docs/docs/open-source/open-source.md

 Every feature or service we build is a **scope of components**.
 Each scope of components contains everything the team needs to deliver this feature: UI components, data-connected components, React hooks, Node modules, and even serverless functions.
 Our teams expose and share their components to each other and continuously integrate to build products.

-Every feature or service we build is a **scope of components**.
-Each scope of components contains everything the team needs to deliver this feature: UI components, data-connected components, React hooks, Node modules, and even serverless functions.
-Our teams expose and share their components to each other and continuously integrate to build products.

 Our entire workflow for building bit goes through Bit: Component development, compilation, testing, packaging, linting and so on.
 We use 100% of bit's APIs to isolate, compile, test, install dependencies, and so on.

-There’s not a single feature implemented in Bit which was developed in a "mono repo" (i.e. with a package.json, npm and other tools) and not as independently developed and built components.
+There’s not a single feature implemented in Bit which was developed in a "mono repo" (i.e. with a package.json, npm and other tools) - everything is modular components.

 **We aim to open-source as much code as possible**.
 Thanks to Bit, it becomes easier than ever to open-source specific components or even entire features, even if they live inside a private application.
 As of today we havשׂe **over 40 open-source scopes with over 500 open-source components** available to the community.